 Prerequisite: ENGL-2113 with a grade "C" or better.
+Non-majors by permission only.
 A study of representative world masterpieces from the past four centuries.
 This course is normally offered in the spring semester of odd numbered years.

 3153 ENGLISH LITERATURE SURVEY I